itsschwer/schwer-scripts/README.md

 Serves as an additional way to edit existing Item assets.
 Items are ordered in the sidebar by their id for convenience.

 ### Item
 This implementation provides a bare-bones script intended to be a base from which developers will extend.
 It contains fields for: `id`, `name`, `description`, `sprite`, and `stackable`.
 How these are used is left up to the developer.
-If you modify `Item.cs`, then you will also need to edit `ItemEditor.cs` in order for it to display the correct properties.
-You may choose to use the Inspector for editing the extended properties of classes derived from `Item` and use the Item Editor for the base properties if you wish not to manage an editor window.

 ### Inventory
 The inventory Scriptable Object can be thought of as a container for an `Inventory`.
 An `Inventory` can be used in a manner similar to a  `Dictionary<Item, int>`, where `int` represents the number of an `Item` held in the `Inventory`.